 - Getting involved with nonprofits that are in harmony with your expertise

-What is one action step you can take to develop your expertise?
+What is one action step you can take to develop your knowledge?

 – Michael Dell, Dell Computers